arashkhattal/weather-app/README.md

 # React Weather App🌤🌤

-This is a sample react weather app.
+This is a sample react weather app using open weather API

 ## Instructions